UselessGuru/UG-Miner/README.md

 ## Developer donation

-Donation fee is approx. 1% (15 minutes per day) and can be increased or decreased in the configuration editor.
+The donation fee is approx. 1% (15 minutes per day).
+It can be increased or decreased in the configuration editor.

 Please help support the great team behind UG-Miner by leaving mining donations turned on.